clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Krista Oldham</h3>
-        <p>Krista Oldham (Innovations Award Working Group Co-Chair) is the University Archivist at Clemson University, where her responsibilities include overseeing the acquisition, description, and preservation of University records, as well as supporting
+        <p>Krista Oldham (<a href="/groups/innovation-awards/">Innovations Award Working Group</a> Co-Chair) is the University Archivist at Clemson University, where her responsibilities include overseeing the acquisition, description, and preservation of University records, as well as supporting
             and promoting their use.
 Additionally, Krista is responsible for assisting in developing and managing a comprehensive, institution-wide records management program.
 She earned a M.I.S. from the University of Tennessee, Knoxville and earned both a M.A. in History and a B.A. in History from the University of Arkansas, Fayetteville.
 Prior to starting her position at Clemson, Krista worked at Haverford College as the College Archivist/Records Manager for Quaker and Special Collections and at the University of Arkansas, Fayetteville Special Collections as the Senior Archivist and the Senior Archives Manager.
 In addition to her archival work, Krista served as Co-Director of the Arkansas Delta Oral History Project, an initiative